Chicago powerlifter competes in Special Olympics

-CHICAGO (WLS) --A 20-year-old powerlifter from Chicago's Northwood Park neighborhood competed last week in the Special Olympics in Seattle.
+CHICAGO (WLS) --A 20-year-old powerlifter from Chicago's Norwood Park neighborhood competed last week in the Special Olympics in Seattle.

 Aiden Fallon competed in deadlift, squat and benchpress.
 He did 300 pounds in deadlift - a personal best.
 He came in 5th place at the games, which was held July 1-6.